What Is a Staffing Agency? All Questions Answered

 Consider agencies with expertise in your industry, a strong track record of successful placements, positive testimonials, transparent communication, and a clear understanding of your company's culture and needs.

-Yes, many staffing agencies facilitate temp-to-hire arrangements where a temporary or contract worker can be transitioned to a full-time role after a certain period or based on performance.
+Yes, many employment agencies facilitate temp-to-hire arrangements where a temporary or contract worker can be transitioned to a full-time role after a certain period or based on performance.